852. Peak Index in a Mountain Array

 The problem setup is a very typical binary search problem.
 Instead of simply iterate the input and find the peak value, we aim to perform better with binary search approach.

-With a common binary search setup, we compare the mid
+With a common binary search setup, we compare the mid value in

-value is in rising-side, we search
+each iteration.
+If the mid value is in rising-side, we search

 in the later part of the array, else search in the beginning part.